 June 28th will mark the fourth annual National Logistics Day.
 I am proud that Logistics Plus played a small part in getting our industry’s national holiday off the ground back in 2019.
 I am even prouder that the voice of the third-party logistics industry, the TIA, has taken the mantle to promote National Logistics Day on a much broader scale.

-Thanks to a groundswell of support, it was impressive to witness the holiday take root.
-Seeing transportation and logistics companies, both large and small, lighting up social media with #NationalLogisticsDay tweets, posts, and shares of support was extremely gratifying.
+The groundswell of support over the past three years has been impressive to witness as National Logistics Day has taken root.
+Seeing transportation and logistics companies, both large and small, lighting up social media with #NationalLogisticsDay tweets, posts, and shares of support and celebration is exhilarating.
 But that was not the only support.
-The Commonwealth of Pennsylvania issued a House Resolution naming National Logistics Day as an official state holiday; the States of Ohio and South Carolina both issued formal proclamations; and with the support of Congressman Kelly, the U.S. House of Representatives issued a formal Congressional Record honoring June 28th as a National Logistics Day.
+The U.S. House of Representatives issued a formal Congressional Record honoring June 28th as a National Logistics Day, the Commonwealth of Pennsylvania issued a House Resolution naming it as an official state holiday, and the States of Ohio and South Carolina both issued formal proclamations as well.

 If you have not had a chance, please check out the TIA web page (tianet.org/national-logistics-day) dedicated to this year’s National Logistics Day (and to TIA’s Member Appreciation Month).
 You’ll find sharable social media assets, fact sheets, and copies of various proclamations received from the local, state, and national government branches noted above (and if you don’t see one there for your hometown or state, I encourage you to lobby your local or regional elected officials for the endorsement – it’s a great message for you, your company, your constituents, and the general public).